coda/packs-sdk/README.md

 You can then return the user object from the API as-is, and the `userId` and `userName` fields will be remapped to `id` and `name` (and then those fields will be normalized, too).

-The combination of `fromKey` and `excludeExtraneous` should generally mean that you needn't write any custom code to remove or remap fields to make an API object conform to your desired schema.
+With the use of the schema declaration (including `fromKey`), you generally can avoid witing any custom code to remove or remap fields to make an API object conform to your desired schema.

 ### Formula Namespaces